-On November 15, 2021, President Biden signed the Bipartisan Infrastructure Law (P.L.
-117-58), also known as the "Infrastructure Investment and Jobs Act of 2021" (IIJA) or "BIL."
-The law includes \$50 billion to the U.S. Environmental Protection Agency (EPA) for water infrastructure, the single largest investment in water that the federal government has ever made.
-The BIL provides \$132 million in funding for the 28 longstanding National Estuary Programs (NEPs) for fiscal years 2022 through 2026.
-This funding will be evenly distributed to the NEPs, annually providing each with approximately \$900,000 in BIL funds.
-Funding through the BIL provides a historic investment to the NEP, more than doubling the current base funding of \$850,000 per estuary annually.
+On November 15, 2021, the Infrastructure Investment and Jobs Act of 2021" (IIJA) (P.L.
+117-58) was enacted.
+The law includes \$50 billion to the EPA for water infrastructure, the single largest investment in water that the federal government has ever made.
+The IIJA provides \$132 million in funding for the 28 longstanding NEPs for fiscal years 2022 through 2026.
+This funding will be evenly distributed to the NEPs, annually providing each with approximately \$900,000 in IIJA funds.
+Funding through the IIJA provides a historic investment to the NEP, more than doubling the current base funding of \$850,000 per program annually.

-A core emphasis of the NEP BIL funding is the acceleration of environmental and community restoration goals within the Comprehensive Conservation & Management Plans (CCMPs).
-The substantial increase in NEP funding appropriated in the BIL is expected to significantly enhance NEP capacities to do this work, as well as enable the NEPs to develop and strengthen partnerships necessary to make the most effective use of these new funds.
+A core emphasis of the NEP IIJA funding is the acceleration of environmental and community restoration goals within the CCMPs.
+The substantial increase in NEP funding appropriated in the IIJA is expected to significantly enhance NEP capacities to do this work, as well as enable the NEPs to develop and strengthen partnerships necessary to make the most effective use of these new funds.